sahithyandev/sv443-joke-api-js-wrapper/README.md

 This project needs so much improvements.
 So don't mind to change the anything.

-1. [Click here](https://github.com/sahithyandev/sv433-joke-api-js-wrapper/fork) to fork this repo.
+1. [Click here](https://github.com/sahithyandev/sv433-joke-api-js-wrapper/fork) to fork this repository.
 2. Clone it to your machine.
 3. Run `npm install` in the folder.
 4. Make the changes you want.
    Currently there are no tests defined, to test your code.
 I hope they will be added in future.
 Until then, you have to be careful.
+You have to test it manually.
 5. Push your changes to the repo under your account.
 6. Pull a request.